Brachypelma hamorii: Molting

 Like all tarantulas, B. hamorii is an arthropod, and must go through a molting process to grow.
 Molting serves several purposes, such as renewing the tarantula's outer cover (shell) and replacing missing appendages.
 As tarantulas grow, they regularly molt (shed their skin), on multiple occasions during the year, depending on the tarantula's age.
 Since the exoskeleton cannot stretch, it must be replaced by a new one from beneath for the tarantula to grow.
 A tarantula may also regenerate lost appendages gradually, with each succeeding molt.
 Prior to molting, the spider becomes sluggish and stops eating to conserve as much energy as possible.
 Its abdomen darkens; this is the new exoskeleton beneath.
 Normally, the spider turns on its back to molt and stays in that position for several hours, as it pushes fluids just beneath its old exoskeleton and wiggles its limbs to loosen off the old and reveal the new exoskeleton.
 Once this has been accomplished, the tarantula does not eat for several days to weeks, and not uncommonly for up to a month after a molt, as its fangs are still soft; the fangs are also part of the exoskeleton and are shed with the rest of the skin.
 The whole process can take several hours and sheaths the tarantula with a moist, new skin in place of an old, faded one.

 Behavior

-Like most New World tarantulas, they kick urticating hairs from their abdomens and their back legs if disturbed, rather than bite.
-They are only slightly venomous to humans and are considered extremely docile, though, as with all tarantulas, their large fangs can cause very painful puncture wounds, which can lead to secondary bacterial infection if not properly treated and allergies may intensify with any bite.
+Like most New World tarantulas, B. hamorii specimens kick urticating hairs from their abdomens and back legs if disturbed, rather than bite.
+They are only slightly venomous to humans and are considered extremely docile; however, as with all tarantulas, their large fangs can cause very painful puncture wounds, which can lead to secondary bacterial infection if not properly treated, and allergies may intensify with any bite.